Fats, Oils & Grease (FOG) Disposal

-The City of Lake Oswego has partnered with the City of Portland to implement a Fats, Oils and Grease (FOG) Program in Lake Oswego.
-Wastewater discharges from commercial food service establishments are the main sources of FOG and other food waste in the public sewer system.
+Wastewater discharges from commercial food service establishments are the main sources of fats, oils and grease (FOG) and other food waste in the public sewer system.
+FOG also enters the sewer system through homes.

 What is the FOG Program?